 - Secondary cancers may cause a range of symptoms, such as aching bones.

-Some of the risk factors for vulval cancer include:
+Some of the risk factors for vulvar cancer include:

-- Age – vulval cancer usually occurs in postmenopausal women, but there appears to be an increasing number of young women being diagnosed
+- Age – vulvar cancer usually occurs in postmenopausal women, but there appears to be an increasing number of young women being diagnosed

 - Sexually transmitted infections